 Inner Asia

-Map of Inner Asia, showing the extent of the area studied by the Sinor Research Institute for Inner Asian Studies, located at Indiana University in the USA
+Map of Inner Asia, showing the extent of the area studied by the Sinor Research Institute for Inner Asian Studies, located at Indiana University in the United States

 Map of Inner Asia, showing the extent of the area studied by the CIAS at the University of Toronto.

 The extent of Inner Asia has been understood differently in different periods.
-"Inner Asia" is sometimes contrasted to "China proper", that is, the territories originally unified under the Qin dynasty with majority Han populations.
-In 1800, Chinese Inner Asia consisted of four main areas, namely Manchuria (modern Northeast China and Outer Manchuria), the Mongolian Plateau (Inner Mongolia and Outer Mongolia), Xinjiang (Chinese Turkestan or East Turkestan), and Tibet.
-Many of these areas had been only recently conquered by the Qing dynasty of China and, during most of the Qing period, they were governed through administrative structures different from those of the older Chinese provinces.[2]
-A Qing government agency, the Lifan Yuan, supervised the empire's Inner Asian regions, also known as Chinese Tartary.
-The frontier regions of China proper—Gansu, Qinghai, Sichuan and Yunnan—are also sometimes included as part of Inner Asia.[3][4]
+"Inner Asia" is sometimes contrasted to "China proper", that is, the territories originally unified under the Qin dynasty with majority identifying their ethnicity as Han populations.
+By the year 1800, Chinese Inner Asia consisted of the Tibetan Plateau, Xinjiang and Mongolian Plateau.
+They were governed through administrative structures different from those of the older Chinese provinces.[2]
+The frontier regions of China proper are also sometimes included as part of Inner Asia.[3][4]

 1. ^ Bulag, Uradyn E. (October 2005).
 "Where is East Asia?: Central Asian and Inner Asian Perspectives on Regionalism".
 Japan Focus.
 Archived from the original on 2015-04-02.
 Retrieved 2012-12-09.